Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Introduction

 In summary, our contributions are threefold: \begin{itemize} \item Through analysis of the failure cases of hierarchical policies, we identify that the failures stem from the inability of the high-level policy to generate appropriate subgoals.
-Furthermore, we observe that the value function used for extracting the high-level policy has significant errors when the distance between the state and the goal is large. \item To tackle this problem, we propose \textit{Option-aware Temporally Abstracted (OTA)} value learning, which produces a reduced horizon compared to the conventional value learning objective \cite{(IQL)Kostrikov}. \item In our experiments, we demonstrate that, despite long state-to-goal horizons, our value function yields significantly lower errors, and the hierarchical policy extracted using our value function successfully solves complex maze and robotic manipulation tasks. \end{itemize}
+Furthermore, we observe that the value function used for high-level policy learning has significant errors when the distance between the state and the goal is large. \item To tackle this problem, we propose \textit{Option-aware Temporally Abstracted (OTA)} value learning, which reduces the effective horizon compared to the conventional value learning objective \cite{(IQL)Kostrikov}. \item Our experiments show that, even across long state-to-goal horizons, our value function achieves significantly lower errors, enabling the hierarchical policy to successfully solve complex maze and robotic manipulation tasks. \end{itemize}